ferdinandfuchs21/TaskExecutionTimeMining-gamlss/README.md

 - pipenv install
 - pipenv shell

 Note: The data/ folder is not versioned due to its size.
-You’ll need to train the required logs as described below.
+If you want to retrain & reevaluate the results, you’ll need to run the required R files as described below.

 ### 2 Train GAMLSS models